-Ingenious Italians

-Immigrant Artists in Eighteenth-century Britain

-Katherine McHale

-Ingenious Italians: Immigrant Artists in Eighteenthcentury Britain explores the lives of the nearly two hundred Italian artists who made the arduous journey to Britain, adapting to a foreign culture while using their renowned skills and entrepreneurial abilities, inspiring and instructing indigenous artists as they enriched the culture of their new country.
-This book fills a significant gap in the literature on eighteenth-century art in Britain.
+Ingenious Italians Immigrant Artists in Eighteenth-Century Britain Katherine McHale Ingenious Italians: Immigrant Artists in Eighteenthcentury Britain explores the lives of the nearly two hundred Italian artists who made the arduous journey to Britain, adapting to a foreign culture while using their renowned skills and entrepreneurial abilities, inspiring and instructing indigenous artists as they enriched the culture of their new country. his book fills a significant gap in the literature on eighteenth-century art in Britain.
 Although immigrant Italian artists played a crucial role in the development of Britain's expanding art world over the course of that century, they have been largely overlooked in books on both British and Italian art.
 When mentioned in works on eighteenth-century British art, Italian artists are regarded as bit players who were tangential to the art world.
 Ingenious Italians seeks to correct this view, demonstrating the critical role played by immigrants who brought their skills and talents to a new country.
 In Britain, they established networks of Italian and British colleagues, cultivated new patrons and created innovative works for a growing market.
 In doing so, they influenced the development of art in British society.
 This little-explored facet of art history in Britain presents readers with a new perspective from which to consider the art of the era, highlighting the important work contributed by Italian artists in Britain.
 The book also contains an appendix of biographical information on the Italian artists working in Britain throughout the eighteenth century.
 Katherine McHale received her PhD from the University of St Andrews in 2018, after a thirty-year career as a lawyer.
-Her thesis, the basis for this book, continued her masters' research at Hunter College, New York City, exploring the intersection between eighteenthcentury Italian and British art.
-320 p., 6 b/w ills, 214 col. ills, 220 x 280 mm, ISBN 978-1-905375-97-4 Hardback. € 150 / \$188.00 Published outside a Series FortHCONNIC 344 p., 2 b/w ills, 165 col. ills, 225 x 300 mm, 2024, ISBN 978-1-915487-17-9 Hardback. <175 / \$ 219.00 Published outside a Series ForthComing
+Her thesis, the basis for this book, continued her masters' research at Hunter College, New York City, exploring the intersection between eighteenth-century Italian and British art.
+344 p., 2 b/w ills, 165 col. ills, 225 x 300 mm, 2024, ISBN 978-1-915487-17-9 Hardback. € 175 / \$ 219.00 Published outside a Series FORTHCOMING his volume continues the Reading Dante with Images series, which brings together two great traditions in the critical engagement with Dante's Commedia: The Lectura Dantis, a cantoby-canto interpretation of the poem that dates back to the fourteenth century, and the artistic interpretation of Dante's work, which began among the earliest manuscript copies of the poem that generated rich and dynamically evolving iconographies.
+Each of these traditions played key roles in the early and continued diffusion of the text and its interpretation, and they have developed over the centuries in surprising and enlightening ways, mirroring expanding and renewing interest in Dante's masterpiece on the part of his readers.
+This series is itself one such renewal, bringing an interdisciplinary group of scholars and artists into engagements with the poem and its illustrations' visual commentaries.
+Volume two of this series features new perspectives from fields including philology, literary criticism, philosophy, art history, and design.
+Matthew Collins holds a PhD from Harvard University's Department of Romance Languages and Literatures.
+He has published, among other things, on the reception history of Dante's Commedia in illuminated manuscripts, drawings, and early printed illustrations, as well as later literary receptions of the work, including the influence of Dante on Giacomo Leopardi and Bob Dylan.
+Luca Marcozzi is Full professor of Italian Literature, Università di Roma Tre.
+He focuses on Dante, Petrarch and Renaissance literature.
+He was a Fulbright Distinguished Lecturer at the University of Notre Dame (2013). approx. 320 p., 125 col. ills, 220 x 280 mm, ISBN 978-1-915487-35-3 Hardback: approx. € 150 / \$188.00 Series: Reading Dante with Images, vol. 2 FORTHCOMING